 - To turn off Focus assist, select Off.
-To enable with some notifications, select “Priority Only”.
+To enable some notifications, select “Priority Only”.
 This is the default option.
 Select Alarms only if you want to turn off all notifications except the alarms.

 You can also schedule different modes of Focus Assist in different situations.
-To configure these settings, choose appropriate settings under Automatic Rules.
+To configure these settings, choose the appropriate settings under Automatic Rules.

 You can configure the following rules:

 During these times: Turn on or off focus assist during these times.
 For example, I prefer to turn off notifications when I’m working on my articles.

 When I’m duplicating my display: Turn on or off when using multiple displays.
 For example, we usually connect multiple displays when we are doing presentations.